shouko/BeeHive/README.md

 Notice: The generated **data.csv** file might be large, to lower the impact on performance, you may adjust the **preview** parameter near the bottom of **index.html** to a smaller number, while the default value is 350, then the browser would only read that amount of data.

-## Known Issues
+## Future Plan
- - User avatar not showing
- - Data is not realtime updated
+ - Show realtime data

 ## Credits
  - Inspired by Denny Huang